jdgwf/epub-novel-tools/README.md

     sudo yum -y install texlive

-This should work in CentOS, but pandoc and calibre aren't in the standard repositpories and you'll have to install them manually or add the Fedora repos
+This should work in CentOS 7, but pandoc and calibre aren't in the standard repositpories and you'll have to install them manually or add the Fedora repos

 # Windows (Native, tested in Windows 10)
 Install Python 3 for Windows (don't forget to add the 'add python to path variable' in the install options ) <https://www.python.org/downloads/windows/>